immcantation/scoper/docs/topics/spectralClones.md

 for no action.

 threshold
-:   the upper-limit cut-off for clonal grouping.
+:   the supervising cut-off to enforce an upper-limit distance for clonal grouping.
+A numeric value between (0,1).

 base_sim
 :   required similarity cut-off for sequences in equal distances from each other.